Knowledge of Uncertain Worlds: Programming with Logical Constraints: Additional examples

-\mypar{Defined from undefined positions} Sets and predicates can be defined using the set of values of arguments for which a given predicate is undefined.
+Sets and predicates can be defined using the set of values of arguments for which a given predicate is undefined.
 This is not possible in previous 3-valued logic like WFS, because anything depending on undefined can only be undefined.